satra/NiPyPe-Paper/nipype_paper.rst

 Algorithm comparison is not the only way NiPyPe can be useful for a neuroimaging methods researcher.
-It is in the interest of every methods author\ :sup:``[h] <#cmnt8>`_`\  to make his or hers work most accessible.
+It is in the interest of every methods developer to make his or hers work most accessible.
 This usually means providing ready to use implementations.
 However, because the field is so diverse, software developers have to provide several packages (SPM toolbox, command line tool, C++ library etc.) to cover the whole user base.
 With NiPyPe, a developer can create one Interface and expose a new tool, written in any language, to a greater range of users, knowing it will work with the wide range of software currently supported by NiPyPe.

 A good example of such scenario is ArtifactDetection toolbox (ref TODO).
 This piece of software uses EPI timeseries and realignment parameters to